Packing Materials for a Safe International Move

 Why Heavy-Duty Tape is Essential?

-You need a high-performance packaging tape, specifically designed for sealing shipping boxes.
-Look for tape that is at least 2 inches (48–55 mm) wide and has a high tensile strength.
+You want a shipping tape that is really meant for sealing boxes, it has to be high performance.
+You want something that’s at least 2 inches (48-55 mm) wide and has a high tensile strength.

 Proper Taping Technique

-- Seal the bottom seam of the box first with a strip of tape—this is often the weakest point.
+• Tape the bottom seam of the box first — it’s commonly one of the weakest points.

-- Use the “H-Pattern” method: apply tape along the center seam of the box flaps, and then run another piece of tape perpendicularly over it, creating a strong “H” on the bottom and top of the box.
-This secures all the flaps together.
+• Follow the “H-Pattern” method: secure tape on the middle seam of box flaps, then apply a second piece perpendicular to it — you’re forming a strong “H” swiftly adhered to the bottom and top of your box.
+This holds all the flaps in place.

 Protecting the Big Pieces: Furniture Covers, Moving Blankets, and Padded Protection